absoluteyl/tlwh-contract/README.md

 src/theLastWatchHist.sol:TheLastWatchHist
 ```

-## Contract Specifications
+## Specifications

+### Soul-bound NFT

-tLWH is designed to be a soul-bound NFT collection, so:
+tLWH token is designed to be a soul-bound NFT collection, so:

 1. Only one tLWH NFT is allowed to mint per EOA address.
 2. tLWH NFT cannot be transferred to another address.